OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 - After [sideloading](sideload-outlook-add-ins-for-testing.md) in Outlook on the web, Windows, or Mac, restart Outlook on your Android mobile device.
 - Open an appointment as an attendee then verify that under the Meeting Insights card, there's a new card with your add-in's name alongside the **Log** button.

-### UI: Log appointment details
+### UI: Log the appointment notes

 As a meeting attendee, you should see a screen similar to the following image when you open a meeting.

 ![Screenshot showing the Log button on an appointment screen on Android.](../images/outlook-android-log-appointment-details.png)

-### UI: View appointment log
+### UI: View the appointment log

-After successfully logging the appointment details, the button should now display the name **View** instead of **Log**.
+After successfully logging the appointment notes, the button should now be labeled **View** instead of **Log**.
 You should see a screen similar to the following image.

 ![Screenshot showing the View button on an appointment screen on Android.](../images/outlook-android-view-appointment-log.png)